sayanteka/Data-Science/GenAI-Andrew_Ng-Summary-README.md

 Data conversion to required form and then perform tokenization, padding and truncation.

+Max steps to train for (max_steps=max_steps): If batch size=5.
+It means in each batch 5 samples will be used for training.
+For how long?
+Steps come into the picture i.e for 3 times if max_steps=3 and so on.

 Parameter for training can be checked from summarization model in github

 EleutherAI/pythia-70m: Model used for fine tuning